CiscoDevNet/Meraki-Portal-What-s-New-Changelog/changelog/v1-beta.md

 > \- Path added
 >
-> \- New endpoint
+> \- New operation
 >
 > #### Enqueue a job to blink LEDs on a device.
-This endpoint has a rate limit of one request every 10 seconds.
+This operation has a rate limit of one request every 10 seconds.
 >
 > **POST** `/devices/{serial}/liveTools/leds/blink`
 >